Cast and Crew

 Meet Julia

 Julia is the author of some of the world’s best-loved children’s books, including modern classics ‘The Gruffalo’ and ‘The Gruffalo’s Child’, which together have sold over 17 million copies worldwide, and the hugely successful ‘What the Ladybird Heard’ adventures.
 Julia also writes fiction, including the ‘Princess Mirror-Belle’ books illustrated by Lydia Monks, as well as poems, plays and songs – and her brilliant live shows are always in demand.
 She was Children’s Laureate 2011-13 and has been honoured with a CBE for Services to Literature.
-Julia and her husband Malcolm divide their time between West Sussex and Edinburgh.
+Julia divides her time between West Sussex and Edinburgh.

 Axel Scheffler